On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Decomposition of the singular eigenvalues and applications to semilinear problems

-As a corollary of the decomposition of the radial singular eigenvalues we obtain also a formula to compute the Morse index and characterize the degeneracy in symmetric spaces.
-To this end we let $\mathcal G$ be any subgroup of the orthogonal group $O(N)$. \begin{corollary} Assume {\bf H.1}, take $u$ be a weak solution to \eqref{general-f-5} satisfyng {\bf H.2} and $m_{\rad}$ its radial Morse index.
+As a corollary of the decomposition of the singular eigenvalues we obtain also a formula to compute the Morse index and characterize the degeneracy in symmetric spaces.
+To this end we let $\mathcal G$ be any subgroup of the orthogonal group $O(N)$. \begin{corollary} Assume { A.1}, take $u$ be a radial weak solution to \eqref{general-f} satisfying {A.2} and let $m_{\rad}$ its radial Morse index.
 Then the $\mathcal G$-Morse index of $u$ is given by